Colombian conflict: Defense and national security

-Indirect economic effects

 Productivity loss

 The estimated loss of human capital and productivity due to labor absenteeism in 2003 amounted to $366.2 billion.
 On the other hand, the loss of land productivity, which translates into a negative impact on administration, investment in physical and social capital, and the price of land in subsectors such as livestock and commercial agriculture is one of the consequences associated with the presence of an armed conflict.
 This cost is mainly assumed by farmers who experience the pressure of armed actions in their areas of operation.
-Within this context, the most serious consequences are related to the devaluation of the properties, the loss of productivity of the land -represented in the products that could potentially have been cultivated in these lands- and the difficulty in managing the efficient production of the lands.
-According to a study of National Planning, the estimated costs for the loss of productivity of land represented, between 1999 and 2003, $140,443.5 million, equivalent to 1.28% of the GDP of the agricultural sector of 2003.
+Within this context, the most serious consequences are related to the devaluation of the properties, the loss of productivity of the land (represented in the products that could potentially have been cultivated in these lands), and the difficulty in managing the efficient production of the lands.
+According to a study of National Planning, between 1999 and 2003 the estimated costs for the loss of productivity of land represented $140,443.5 million, equivalent to 1.28% of the GDP of the agricultural sector of 2003.

-Impact on income distribution
+Income distribution

 The duration and expansion of the national conflict has had a significant impact on the distribution of income and wealth in Colombia.
-According to an investigation by the CEDE of the Universidad de los Andes, "as a result of the displacement, the displaced households have left behind a little more than four million hectares, which correspond to 6.7 times of the total hectares granted by the program. of Agrarian Reform during the period between 1993 and 2000, and represent a total value of $ 2.6 billion."
-In this context, the enormous concentration of rural property in the hands of a few individuals is not only the result of the purchase of land by drug traffickers and the illegal appropriation by groups outside the law, but also the consequence of acquisition of properties devalued due to the armed conflict [...].
+According to an investigation by the CEDE of the University of the Andes (Universidad de los Andes), "as a result of the displacement, the displaced households have left behind a little more than four million hectares, which correspond to 6.7 times of the total hectares granted by the program of Agrarian Reform during the period between 1993 and 2000, and represent a total value of $ 2.6 billion."
+In this context, the enormous concentration of rural property in the hands of a few individuals is not only the result of the purchase of land by drug traffickers and the illegal appropriation by groups outside the law, but also the consequence of acquisition of properties devalued due to the armed conflict.
 It is estimated that 1.3% of the owners control 48% of the best lands.

-On the other hand, a study carried out by the United Nations Development Program (UNDP) states that the Colombian conflict has had a negative effect on the income of the population.
+A study carried out by the United Nations Development Program (UNDP) states that the Colombian conflict has had a negative effect on the income of the population.
 According to this study, because of the conflict, Colombia has lost 17% of its per capita income in the last ten years.
 That is to say, "[...] the money wasted every year corresponds to about 4.6 times what the community welfare homes programs, children's homes and school restaurants of the social support network cos."